pvjulien/starter-hugo-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Professors win big grant with big money to conduct research on robots
-date: 2020-12-01
+date: 2021-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Professors for winning the super big grant with big money.

 <!--more-->